 LIGHTENING TIGER.
-Berol colored pencil on blue print paper.
+Berol Prismacolored pencil on blue print paper.
 14 x 16 inches.

-Aisan Art has always been a great influence.
+Asian Art has always been a great influence.
 This drawing has been 40 years developing.
-Is is 3 vertical panels.
+Its is 3 vertical panels.

 LOTUS AND KOI.
 A Tryptic.
-13 x 12 inches
+Berol Prismacolor on black board.13 x 12 inches

 THE OAR FISH.
 Carved and colored edge lit glass.
 7 x 4 feet.
 Donated by the owner to the BOCA RATON MUSEUM OF ART.